• About me

 Tags

-Aristotle, Betsy Barre, David Heyd, Eric Schwitzgebel, Immanuel Kant, justice, Mencius, obligation, Paul of Tarsus, Peter Singer, Śāntideva, Stephen Harris, utilitarianism
+Aristotle, Betsy Barre, David Heyd, Eric Schwitzgebel, Immanuel Kant, justice, Mencius, New Testament, obligation, Peter Singer, Śāntideva, Stephen Harris, utilitarianism

 Last time I introduced the idea of supererogatory acts, those that are good beyond what duty and obligation require.
 The nature of supererogatory acts is sometimes referred to with the noun form supererogation.
 David Heyd’s Stanford Encyclopedia article makes a good introduction to the idea of supererogation.
 It also, I think, tells us what analytical moral philosophy gets wrong about the idea – specifically, when it claims that “the class of actions beyond duty is relatively small…”